drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_02-Normal_Form_Games.md

 #### Prisoners' Dilemma

 > Assume two thieves have been caught by the police and separated for questioning.
 If both thieves cooperate and don't divulge any information they will each get a short sentence.
 If one defects he/she is offered a deal while the other thief will get a long sentence.
-If they both defect they both get a medium sentence.
+If they both defect they both get a medium length sentence.

 $$
 \begin{pmatrix}